Are You Banking with a Criminal Enterprise?

 The other part of Twain’s famous expression also fits.
 History won’t repeat.
 No one expects JPMorgan Chase or Citibank to share Drexel Burnham’s fate.
 Just over a year after admitting it was essentially a criminal enterprise, that firm filed for bankruptcy and dissolved.

 However, based on the outcome last time Chase and Citi behaved deplorably and got into a jam, it is safe to assume the folks in Washington DC won’t let them implode.

 Both firms got a bailout during the financial crisis for issuing too many “liar loans” on real estate mortgages and for losing huge bets on derivatives that no one fully understood.

 Today they are ensconced on a list of Global Systemically Important Banks.
 “Too big to fail” isn’t just a phrase, it’s an official designation.

 History is neither rhyming nor repeating when it comes to criminal convictions of the people involved.
 Milken, Drexel Burnham Lambert’s most infamous trader, went to prison for insider trading and other crimes.
 It appears he should have spent more time cultivating friends in the right places!

-Too Big to Jail: No One at the Criminal Banks Will Be Charged!
+Too Big to Jail: No One at the Dishonest Banks Will Be Charged!